arangodb-helper/arangodb/README.md

 data) and they join the cluster.

 All network addresses are discovered from the HTTP communication between the `arangodb` instances.
-The ports used (4001 for the agent, 8530 for the coordinator, 8629 for the DBserver) need to be free.
+The ports used (5001 for the agent, 8530 for the coordinator, 8629 for the DBserver) need to be free.
 If more than one instance of an `arangodb` are started on the same machine, the second will increase all these port numbers by 1 and so on.

+In case the executable is running in Docker, it will use the Docker API to retrieve the port number of the Docker host to which the 4000 port number is mapped.
+The containers started by the executable will all map the port they use to the exact same host port.

 Feedback
 --------